 Jati

-Jāti encompasses a variety of social markers including ancestry, clan, class, descent, language and dialect, lineage, region of origin, religion, traditional occupation, and other only locally recognizable markers.
-Some jāti identify as belonging to a traditional occupational community, but adhere to different religions (Hindu, Muslim, Sikh, Jain, Christian, Buddhist, etc.) and/or their members engage in a variety of occupations.
-Some jāti share rituals, common ancestry, or adherence to a particular lineage, but are otherwise diverse in terms of traditional and current occupation, region, language, etc. Some jāti practice endogamy across varying social markers and perceived social standing.
+Jāti are tribes or generalized people groups with some kind of shared distinguishing features, such as origin story, history, worldview, teachings, customs, religion, vocations or trade specializations, and/or language and dialect, etc. Some jāti identify by their traditional trade or guild community, but adhere to different religions (Hindu, Muslim, Sikh, Jain, Christian, Buddhist, etc.) and/or their members engage in a variety of trades or vocations.
+Some jāti share rituals, common ancestry, or adherence to a particular lineage, but are otherwise diverse in terms of traditional and current trade or career, region, language, etc. Some jāti practice endogamy across varying social markers and perceived social standing.
 Others do not.
 Boundaries between and amongst jāti are also not always apparent nor discreet.

 Norms within and between various jāti are not tied to sacred texts or written social codes — they have historically been passed down through oral traditions and customs.
 Some of the Europeans’ understandings of caste emerged from observing the norms and traditions within and amongst different jāti, as well as other local forms of social organization and identity such as kula (clan), gotra (patrilineage), or biradari (kinship), that they encountered and then combined and conflated into “caste.”